MINI CARROT GALETTE WITH RICOTTA

 Food Processor Method

-Pulse the flour mixture and salt in the bowl of a food processor 2 or 3 times to combine.
-Chop butter into ½-inch cubes and add to the flour mixture.
-Pulse for 1 second (about 8 times) until the butter is in pieces about the size of large peas.
-Add water and pulse 3 to 4 times until the dough begins to come together.
+Pulse the flour and salt in the bowl of a food processor 2 or 3 times to combine.
+Chop the butter into ½-inch cubes and add them to the flour mixture.
+Pulse for 1 second (about eight times) until the butter is in pieces about the size of large peas.
+Add the water and pulse 3 to 4 times until the dough begins to come together.
 It may remain in a few large chunks.

 Place the dough on a lightly floured surface and push the chunks together.
 Knead it 4 to 5 times until it holds its shape.
 Flatten the dough into a disk about 1 inch thick.
 Wrap it tightly in parchment paper and let it rest in the refrigerator for at least 1 hour.